lilhamtaro/scripts/README.md

 ## What's Inside?

 - **tools**
-    Grouped, standalone scripts categorized by function or topic.
+    Standalone scripts categorized by function or topic.

 - **utils**
     Helper scripts or libraries with reusable functions used by other scripts